midhunkalarikkal/React-f-d/Notes/Definitions.md

 If the dependency array is an empty array, useEffect is called on inital (just once) If the dependency array have value like eg: a stateVariable, the useEffect is called whenever the stateVariable updated

+Like in the class component we use componentWillUnmount there is no method in functional compoenent but we can use a return inside the useEffect and this returns a an arrow function inside this arrow function we can constrol the whatever we need to stop like compoenentWillUnmount
 ```js
 import React, { useEffect, useState } from 'react';